edobry/moculus/design.md

 - signups contain an ID
 - signup IDs are unique

+##### StatusReporter

+- battery is reported
+- cpu temperature is reported
+- cpu utilization is reported
+- disk utilization is reported

 ### Deployment

-In order to allow for heterogeneous deployment environments, it would be advantageous to containerize the application; we will use Jib for this, as its a Gradle-native method of producing a Docker image without requiring a Dockerfile to be written.
+In order to allow for heterogeneous deployment environments, we will containerize the application with Jib, as its a Gradle-native method of producing a Docker image without requiring a Dockerfile to be written.